ethereum/ethereum-org-website/index.md

   - Completely New to Ethereum? {.highlight}
   - What is Ethereum?
   - Why should I care?
-  - What is it used for?

   {.intro-block}

   - [<span class="arrow">→</span>Use](/use/)
   - What can I do with Ethereum today?
-  - What applications are built on Ethereum?
   - How do I get Ether?
   - What’s a wallet?